nasa/progpy/docs/_sources/prog_models_guide.rst

             >>>     ]
             >>> )

-        For more information, see the example below:

-        * :download:`examples.composite_model <../../progpy/examples/composite_model.py>`

     .. tab:: Ensemble models

         Unlike composite models which model a system of systems, ensemble models are used when to combine the logic of multiple models which describe the same system.
 This is used when there are multiple models representing different system behaviors or conditions.
 The results of each model are aggregated in a way that can be defined by the user.
 For example,